Spara, Gringo, Spara (1968)

 The Film

-There are no big Spaghetti Western or Euro-cult names on the cast - American actor Brian Kelly takes the lead role as Stark, best known for his television work, he would tragically become paralysed in a motorcycle accident a few years later, and was eventually responsible for producing Blade Runner (1982).
-Well travelled fellow American Keenan Wynn gives a good, straight faced performance as the Major, while Fidel is played by little known euro-cult star Fabrizio Moroni.
+There are no big Spaghetti Western or Euro-cult names on the cast - American actor Brian Kelly takes the lead role as Stark, best known for his television work, he would tragically become paralysed in a motorcycle accident a few years later and was eventually responsible for producing Blade Runner (1982).
+Well travelled fellow American Keenan Wynn gives a good, straight faced performance as the Major, while Fidel is played by little known Italian actor Fabrizio Moroni.
 Folco Lulli (best known as the star of art-house favourite Wages of Fear (1953)) and the always attractive Erika Blanc (The Night Evelyn Came Out of the Grave (1971)), get brief but important appearances.

-In brief:
+In Brief

 The DVD

 Visuals Original Aspect Ratio - 2.35:1.
 Anamorphically Enhanced.
-Colour
+Colour.

 The picture quality is near perfect with minimal grain and almost no print damage.
 Slightly soft in places.